mohammedKeshta/my-web-journey/Udacity/nd0067-full-stack-js/Part-2/db.md

 ## General

-- Remember you can get out of pqsl with \q
+- Remember you can get out of `pqsl` with `\q`
 - Database names should use underscores
 - Double quotes are used to indicate identifiers within the database, which are objects like tables, column names, and roles.
 In contrast, single quotes are used to indicate string literals.
 - The Foreign Key is a column that relates each row to in the table to the primary key of another table
 - Having a foreign key allows us to query for relationships between two tables of data
+- **Migrations**
+  - are a record of a change made to the schema of a database, with documented instructions to implement and rollback that change
+  - contain instructions for how to enact and rollback a specific change to the database
+  - using manage database schema changes in a project makes it easier to keep databases across various environment synced together.

 ## [SQL Cheat Sheet](https://dataschool.com/learn-sql/meta-commands-in-psql/)